jldz9/dayz_tutorial/docs/server/setup_server.md

 ### **Server Configuration**
 Once you make sure your server is runnable, it's time to config your server.
 Still, Bohemia Interactive provide [explanation](https://community.bistudio.com/wiki/DayZ:Server_Configuration) of the latest server config parameters.

 Open the ServerDZ.cfg under your DayZ Server root folder to config the server accordingly.
-Now you should able to start your server and login in your server!
+Now you should able to start your server and login!

 ![server_config](imgs/servercfg.png)
 ![Start server](imgs/start_server.gif)